Absa Bank Seychelles Limited: Location

 The bank's headquarters is located at Capital City Building, Independence Avenue, Victoria, Seychelles.
 The geographic coordinates of the bank's headquarters are:(Latitude:-4.622926386062543; Longitude:55.45356283347604).

 Overview

 The bank is involved in meeting the banking needs of individuals, small and medium-sized businesses (SMEs), and large corporations.
 It is one of the nine commercial banks licensed in the country.
 Absa Bank Seychelles Limited is a subsidiary of Absa Group Limited, the Pan African financial services conglomerate headquartered in South Africa, with subsidiaries in 12 African countries, whose total assets exceeded US$87 billion as at 30 June 2017.

 History

 The bank opened in the country 1959, as a branch of Barclays of the United Kingdom.
 The bank operated in that capacity until 2000, when Barclays Bank Seychelles Limited was incorporated.
 In 2006, the bank served approximately 35,000 customers, through 5 branches, 7 ATMs and 130 members of staff.
-In 2013, the bank became a member of Barclays Africa Group, in which Barclays Plc had a 62.3 percent majority shareholding.
+In 2013, the bank became a member of Barclays Africa Group, in which Barclays Plc had a 62.3 per cent majority shareholding.